forem/forem/docs/design/theming.md

 # Theming Guidelines

-DEV supports different themes such as Default, Night, Pink.
+DEV supports different themes, such as Default, Night, Pink.

 You can switch the theme at <http://localhost:3000/settings/misc> in the "Style Customization" section.